pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

   constructor(public nav: NavController, public _data: Data) {}
 }
 ```
-At the top we are going to import our data service, then in the constructor we are to create a reference to it.
+At the top we are going to import our data service.
+Then in the constructor we are to create a reference to it.

-Now our todo has a defined structure to it and we know what types our data members are.
-So lets make a class object for our todo.
-Before your NewTodoPage add:
+Now our todo has a defined structure to it, and we know what types our data members are going to be.
+So, lets make a class object for our todo.
+Before your NewTodoPage class add:
 ```
 class Todo {
   public title: string;